zjunlp/Mol-Instructions/README.md

-# molama
+ # 🦄️ MoLAMA

 ⚗️ Welcome to the MoLAMA project repository!
-MoLAMA is a large-scale molecular language model that possesses the ability to understand 🧑🏻‍🔬human language and 🔬molecular language, which can assist communities in conducting research in the field of molecular science.
+MoLAMA is a large-scale molecular language model that possesses the ability to understand 🧑🏻‍🔬*human language* and 🔬*molecular language*, which can assist communities in conducting research in the field of molecular science.

-🚨 **Usage and License Notices**: Please note that MoLAMA is exclusively licensed for research purposes.
+**🚨 Usage and License Notices**: Please note that MoLAMA is exclusively licensed for research purposes.
 The accompanying dataset is licensed under CC BY NC 4.0, which permits solely non-commercial usage.
 Commercial use is strictly **prohibited**.

-## Overview
+## 📚 Overview

 ### Model Release
 huggingface link (7B)

-## Demo
+## 💻 Demo

-gif
+Gradio interface gif

 You can execute our model natively on your local device.
 Here we included detailed guidelines to facilitate implementation.